|

 Stav,

 Thanks for your excellent articles in AudioTechnology.
-They
+They have

-confidence that my ears are alright after many
+me such confidence that my ears are alright after many

 years of live engineering.